-Instead, taking the night coach to different parts of Japan makes traveling moderately priced, while saving on the price of a night in a hotel.
-Perfect for smaller budgets!
+Instead, taking a night coach to different parts of Japan makes traveling moderately priced, while saving on the price of a night in a hotel.
+Perfect for travelers on a budget!

-Traveling by coach in Japan may also sometimes be less expensive than buying a JR Pass National.
+Traveling by coach in Japan may also sometimes be less expensive than buying a National JR Pass.

 Comments Read comments from our travellers